cnswee/Battleships/README.md

-It's a easy battleship game.
+It's an easy battleship game.